 - Almost 700 sources for public criminal and eviction records, including nearly 300 million criminal records

-- Felony and misdemeanor criminal records from state and local jurisdictions in 43 states**
+- Felony and misdemeanor criminal records from state and local jurisdictions in multiple states*

 - The National Sex Offender public registry data